Outline

 - Tools and techniques for tracing and debugging agent workflows.

-- Metrics-driven performance analysis for operational stability.
+- Metrics-driven performance analysis for operational stability and value realization.

 - Scaling systems efficiently to handle dynamic workloads